keithrbennett/rexe/README.md

 A good example of when you would use this is when you need to parse a multiline JSON or YAML representation of an object; you need to pass the entire (probably) multiline string to the parse method.
-This is the mode that was used in the first Rexe example in this article.
+This is the mode that was used in the first rexe example in this article.

 #### -mn "No Input" Executor Mode -- The Default